MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-setreplyfilename.md

 ---
 title: bitsadmin setreplyfilename
-description: "Windows Commands topic for **bitsadmin setreplyfilename** - Specify the path of the file that contains the server reply." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bitsadmin setreplyfilename** - Specify the path of the file that contains the server reply. ms.custom: na ms.prod: windows-server ms.reviewer: na